Presence and Productivity

 Presence, on the other hand, fills a deep need within every person to receive acceptance as they simply dwell with others.
 Presence fulfills and rewards at our core.
 It allows for a deep satisfaction not found any other way.

-If you struggle with busyness and overload and have no idea how to create margin and find a simpler life, let me share a principle — a phrase, really, that bounces around in my head — it helped me when I was chronically overwhelmed and overloaded and it helps keep me from getting to that point again.
+If you struggle with busyness and overload and have no idea how to create margin and find a simpler life, let me share a principle — a phrase, really, that bounces around in my head — it helped me when I was chronically overwhelmed and overloaded, and it helps keep me from getting to that point again.

+When given a choice, always choose relationship.
 Always choose being fully present in your relationships over being productive.
 You’ll soon discover the productivity, at least in the areas that matter, happens not in spite of choosing presence but because of it.